GogulaK/Disaster-Impact-Prediction-using-Aerial-Satellite-Imagery/README.md

 * The dataset for this project is adapted from a subset of the Spacenet dataset.
 * Low resolution M-band images are used.
 * M band(400-1040 nm), 1.24m/pixel, color depth 11 bit.
-* The following features are more relevant for the disaster impact prediction task:
+* The following features are more relevant for the disaster impact prediction task: Buildings, Roads, Trees, Water, Crops.
- - Buildings
- - Roads
- - Trees
- - Water
- - Crops

 ## Requirements
 Create a conda environment with the following dependancies: